dittoeth/docs/docs/glossary.md

 ## zETH

 A token that is 1:1 value of ETH, similar to WETH and is the main ERC-20 asset of the system used to make Bid or Short Orders.
-Although zETH is mainly backed by a basket of LSDs, yield can only be extracted when a trader is in a short position.
+Although zETH is mainly backed by a basket of LSTs, yield can only be extracted when a trader is in a short position.
 Thus it is theoretically possible a shorter can earn more yield per unit of zETH they are collateralizing with.